hackerschoice/docker-thc-hacker/README.md

 The host's ~/hax is mounted to /hax in order to quickly share data between the docker instance and the Host OS.

+**This Docker Instance comes pre-installed with our favourite hacking tools**

 THIS IS TOTALLY ALPHA FOR CLOSE FRIENDS ONLY.
 PLEASE LET ME KNOW WHAT TOOLS YOU LIKE ME TO ADD.

 Install: